Retail is defined in a number of dictionaries as:

 Taking your marketing efforts online does not constitute a shortcut.
 Even social media marketing takes time.
 People need to have a chance to absorb the fact that you even exist and have something to sell.
 Beyond that, they need to have that realization when they are nearing a purchasing decision so that they can decide if it makes sense to consider your product over one that is better established.

 For retail success, you have to let the marketing process have time to work itself out.
-Prepare for high-volume sales events.
+Prepare for high-volume retail sales events.
 And be ready to accept just about any form of legal tender a person has to offer.